endor/kettu/README.md

 It's recommended to replace the old web interface with this one, so the server and the web interface run in the same location (e.g. localhost:9091).
 When uploading torrents there is a cross-site request which leads to a deserved warning.
 Also Firefox and Chrome will not work because cross-site requests will trigger [preflight requests](http://www.w3.org/TR/access-control/#preflight-request) in those browsers, which the server cannot handle.

-For full functionality, this client requires one of the following browsers: IE8, Firefox 3.5b4, Safari 4.

 ## Tests